-All are welcome, but those wishing to attend should book a free ticket via Eventbrite or email email@example.com not later than 27th January.
+All are welcome, but those wishing to attend should book a free ticket on Eventbrite or email firstname.lastname@example.org not later than Monday 1 May.

 Please note that tickets must be booked individually and we need each attendee’s name for security purposes.